Lelit Bianca Dual Boiler Espresso Machine PID V3 with Manual Brew Pressure Profiling through Flow Control with Grouphead Needle Valve and Paddle

 - Dual spout portafilter – Wood handle and stainless steel 1-cup filter basket and 2-cup filter basket.

 - Stainless steel blind filter basket – For backflushing.
+Effective March 30, 2020, a blind filter holder slot is built into the frame below the drip tray.

 - Plastic grouphead cleaning brush – With nylon bristles to clean grouphead gasket.